-Last summer, after the announcement that the Tokyo Paralympics were going to be pushed back a full year to August 2021, we spoke to a few Paralympic hopefuls about the effect this had had on them, how they were adapting their training during quarantine, and how Active Hands gripping aids were helping them achieve their sporting goals.
+Last summer, after the announcement that the Tokyo Paralympics were going to be pushed back a full year to August 2021, we spoke to a few Paralympic hopefuls about the effect this had had on them, how they were adapting their training during quarantine, and how Active Hands gripping aids for the gym were helping them achieve their sporting goals.

 Now, in this follow-up article, we take a closer look at one of those athletes; getting an update on her life since we last spoke, finding out how she fit festive frivolities into her training and diet regimen, and seeing how Covid continues to dictate her Paralympic preparations…